27 Best Places To Visit In Lesotho

 Blue Mountain Pass

-The path to the pass starts in a field with a parking lot, and you’ll pass a barn and souvenir shop along the way.
-From there, the path leads to the monument.
-If you want to visit the Blue Mountain pass during the winter, you can head to the nearby Sani Pass area, which offers excellent skiing.
-The road to the pass is only accessible by 4×4 and requires an experienced guide and driver.
+The path starts at a parking lot, passing a barn and souvenir shop.
+Winter visits can include skiing at nearby Sani Pass.
+The road to the pass is accessible only by 4×4 and requires an experienced guide and driver.

 Mafeteng